Low degree Lorentz invariant polynomials as potential entanglement invariants for multiple Dirac spinors: Dirac spinors

 A different approach to make the inner product well defined is to only consider modes in a finite spatial rectangular volume and impose periodic boundary conditions, so called box quantization (See e.g. Refs. \cite{mandl} and \cite{wightman}).
 Then there is only a countable set of allowed momentum modes and these satisfy the orthogonality relations $(\phi_je^{i\bold{k}\cdot\bold{x}},\phi_le^{i\bold{k'}\cdot\bold{x}})=V\delta_{\bold{k},\bold{k'}}\delta_{jl}$ where $V$ is the volume of the box and $\delta_{\bold{k},\bold{k'}}$ and $\delta_{jl}$ are Kronecker deltas.
-If the box is made sufficiently large the discrete set of $\bold{k}$ cannot be experimentally distinguished from a continuous set (See Appendix \ref{opp} for a discussion).
+If the box is made sufficiently large the discrete set of $\bold{k}$ cannot be experimentally distinguished from a continuous set (See \ref{opp} for a discussion).
 Note that box quantization is closely related to the introduction of a large length scale cutoff, i.e., an Infrared Cutoff (See e.g. Refs. \cite{wightman} and \cite{duncan}).

-In this work we consider states with definite momenta as was done in References \cite{czachor,alsing,pachos,mano,moradi,caban,caban2,caban3,spinorent}.
+In this work we consider states with definite momenta as was done in References \cite{czachor,alsing,pachos,mano,caban3,caban,moradi,caban2,spinorent}.
 Moreover, we use the momentum eigenbasis and assume that the modes are orthogonal and normalizable.
 As an exact description this is possible only if we assume boundary conditions that allow for definite momenta in a finite spatial volume as in the box quantization approach.
-In the rigged Hilbert space approach it can be done only as an approximate description.
+In the rigged Hilbert space approach where such boundary conditions are not allowed it can only be an approximate description.
 Thus we assume that the physical scenario is such that it is warranted to treat a particle as having both a definite momentum and being contained in a finite spatial volume, whether as an exact or approximate description.

 With these qualifying remarks we can consider the subspace spanned by only spinorial degrees of freedom that is defined by a fixed momentum $\bold{k}$, i.e., the subspace spanned by the modes $\phi_je^{i\bold{k}\cdot\bold{x}}$ for the given fixed $\bold{k}$.
-On such a four-dimensional subspace the inner product $(\cdot,\cdot)_{\bold{k}}$ reduces to
+On such a four-dimensional subspace we can consider the inner product $(\cdot,\cdot)_{\bold{k}}$ given by